open-contracting/standard/docs/guidance/map/connecting_publications.md

 ### Example: Reusing OCIDs across Public Contracts Scotland and Find a Tender Service

 The PCS and FTS publications have many overlapping fields, but implement slightly different mappings.
-Therefore, if FTS were to reuse the OCIDs minted by PCS, merging releases would result in nonsensical data
+Therefore, if FTS were to reuse the OCIDs assigned by PCS, merging releases would result in nonsensical data

 For example, the publications implement inconsistent mappings for the `.id` of the buyer in the `.parties` array so merging releases would result in duplicate buyers: